kaixxx/noScribe/README_tmp.md

 **Current Version Number: 0.7** (see [changelog](CHANGELOG.md))
 > All releases are hosted on SWITCHdrive, a secure data sharing platform for Swiss universities.

 ### Windows
 <details>
     <summary>Click to expand</summary>

+- **Download:**
     - The **general purpose version** for normal PCs without a NVIDIA graphics card: [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.7%2FWindows%2Fnormal](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.7%2FWindows%2Fnormal)
     - A special version using **CUDA acceleration on NVIDIA graphics cards** with at least 6 GB of VRAM: [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.7%2FWindows%2Fcuda](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.7%2FWindows%2Fcuda).
 Make sure that your NVIDIA drivers are on version 570.65 or higher.
 You must also install the [CUDA toolkit from here](https://developer.nvidia.com/cuda-downloads?target_os=Windows) (a reboot is required afterwards).
 - **Installation**:
     - Start the downloaded setup file.
 This may take a while, be patient.
     - If you get a warning that "Windows protected your PC" and the app comes from an "Unknown publisher", you have to trust us and click "Run anyway"